The Swiss Abroad in Germany and Italy have very different concerns

 The Swiss in Italy: a growing diaspora

-At the same time and few thousand kilometres further south, around 130 Swiss nationals from Italy were gathered in Perugia, the “city of chocolate”, for the 85th congress of the Union of Swiss Associations.
+At the same time and few thousand kilometres further south, around 130 Swiss nationals living in Italy were gathered in Perugia, the “city of chocolate”, for the 85th congress of the Union of Swiss Associations.

 In his speech, the Swiss consul general in Milan, Stefano Lazzarotto, said that the Swiss presence in Italy is solid and has contributed positively to the country’s development.